Old Microsoft Video Editor

 Ignoring Time Constraints

-• Recommendation: Map out the entire editing process into smaller tasks with clear deadlines, ensuring better time management.
+• Recommendation: Map out the entire editing process into smaller tasks with checkpoints, ensuring better predictability.

 Leveraging Old Microsoft Video Editor for Professional Growth